You are ready for a SIRS proposal

-A Structural Integrity Reserve Study is how a Florida association turns the long-term care of its building into a funded plan rather than a series of surprises.
-Construction Solutions, Inc. has evaluated Florida buildings since 1995 -- our licensed professional engineers perform SIRS engagements under Florida Statute 718.112 for condominium and cooperative boards statewide, with fixed-fee proposals, all eight required component categories, and funding schedules written in board-level language.
+Request a reserve study proposal →A Structural Integrity Reserve Study is how a Florida association turns the long-term care of its building into a funded plan rather than a series of surprises.
+Construction Solutions, Inc. has evaluated Florida buildings since 1995.
+Our licensed professional engineers perform SIRS engagements under Florida Statutes 718.112 and 719.106 for condominium and cooperative boards statewide, with fixed-fee proposals, all required component categories, and funding schedules written in board-level language.

-If your board is trying to confirm what a Structural Integrity Reserve Study is and whether it applies to your building, here is the short version of Florida Statute 718.112 (enacted as SB 4-D in 2022 and refined by SB 154 in 2023 and HB 913 in 2025):
+If your board is trying to confirm what a Structural Integrity Reserve Study is and whether it applies to your building, here is the short version of Florida Statutes 718.112 and 719.106 (enacted through SB 4-D in 2022 and refined by SB 154 in 2023 and HB 913 in 2025):

 Questions about how the statute applies to your specific building are usually answered fastest with a short call.
 Reach CSI at (904) 261-8703 and we will walk through it with you.

 A compliant Structural Integrity Reserve Study is more than a spreadsheet of component costs.
-Florida Statute 718.112 requires three things to come together in one document:
+Florida Statutes 718.112 and 719.106 require three things to come together in one document:

 The quality of a SIRS lives in the judgment behind those estimates.
 A balcony waterproofing system on a coastal Florida building does not age like the same system fifty miles inland, and an engineer who has spent a career evaluating Florida buildings will read the difference where a table of national averages cannot.